particledecay/ansible-jsonpatch/README.md

   - `add` should affect every member of an array
   - `remove` should remove the path from each member of an array
   - `replace` should replace for each member of an array
+  - `edit` should replace for each member of an array or create it if not already existing